serverscom/HVVMReliableMigration/README.md

 # HVVMReliableMigration

-This module solves two problems which apply to VM migrations in a shared-nothing Hyper-V infrastructure (Azure-like):
+This module solves three problems which apply to VM migrations in a shared-nothing Hyper-V infrastructure (Azure-like):

 1. Live-migration limit.
     When you try to live-migrate a number of VMs which exceeds the hosts' live-migration limit, you have to manually watch running migration jobs and queue new ones as soon as a migration slot becomes available.
 This module automatically watches available migration slots and queues machines for migration.

 2. It is impossible to migrate a machine which is currently backing up.
 The module relieves you from the burden of waiting and waits and retries migrations for you.

+3. Migrated VMs leave clutter of folders at the source server.
+This module cleans them up.

 The module works around those problems by introducing additional checks and correction actions to the migration process.
 Also, if something happens during a migration, it retries again, several times.